sct_compute_snr

 Possible choices: diff, mult, single

-Method to use to compute the SNR (default: diff):
+Method to use to compute the SNR:

 • diff: Substract two volumes (defined by -vol) and estimate noise variance within the ROI (flag -m is required).
 Requires a 4D volume.